AbhishekPawaskar/ml-deployment-on-aws/README.md

-# CI/CD pipeline for building Deployable Deep Learning Models in AWS
+# CI/CD pipeline for building Deployable Deep Learning Models in AWS using Tensorflow Serving

 Detailed Documentation to Setup CI/CD pipeline using AWS for Deep Learning Models in Kubernetes.